hotwax/oms-documentation/documents/retail-operations/pre-orders/pre-order-jobs.md

 * Upon physical receipt of inventory at the fulfillment center.
 * When the Purchase Order arrival date (promised fulfillment date) has passed.

-For more comprehensive details, read our [ecommerce integration page.](https://app.gitbook.com/s/HuLroZUG7riNx5fMTaPy/orders/how-are-pre-orderable-and-backorderable-products-listed-or-delisted-on-shopify/presell-catalog-management)
+For more comprehensive details, read our [shopify integration page.](../../learn-shopify/integration/how-are-pre-orderable-and-backorderable-products-listed-or-delisted-on-shopify/presell-catalog-management.md)

 You can schedule the job by accessing the `Job Manager App` > `Pre-order page` and selecting the `checkbox` next to the `Auto refresh pre-sell catalog` job name.